 Viz Artist/Engine also has a selection of Installed Configuration Profiles.
-When the configuration profiles is saved, only the settings that differ from the default configuration of a setup (VGA mode, Video mode, etc.) is saved.
+When the configuration profiles are saved, only the settings that differ from the default configuration of a setup (VGA mode, Video mode, etc.) is saved.

-The Viz Configuration application adjusts its size to the current screen resolution when it opens.
-When running Viz Configuration without Viz Artist, it will check the resolution and limit the size to 1430×750 pixels.
-This is useful for high resolution configurations, especially during Video Wall Configuration.
+Viz Configuration adjusts its size to the current screen resolution when it opens.
+When running Viz Configuration without Viz Artist, it will check the resolution and limit the size to 1430 x 750 pixels.
+This is useful for high-resolution configurations, especially during Video Wall Configuration.